thu-tram/mangg-may-tinh/routing/distance-vector.md

 The solution is **poison**: When something fails, if possible, explicitly advertise that a path is busted.

-In English, the new poison announcement that R2 sends would say: ``I'm R2, and I no longer have a way to reach A.'' In the protocol, we encode this message by advertising a path with cost infinity: ``I'm R2, and A is infinity away from me.''
+In English, the new poison announcement that R2 sends would say: "I'm R2, and I no longer have a way to reach A." In the protocol, we encode this message by advertising a path with cost infinity: "I'm R2, and A is infinity away from me."
 This infinite-cost path represents a busted path.

 Poisoned paths propagate just like any other path.
 If we're forwarding packets to R2, and we get a poison message from R2, we update our forwarding table and replace the cost with infinity (per Rule 2).
 We can also advertise this infinite-cost poison to our neighbors, so they are also alerted of the busted path.
 This allows an invalid path to propagate through the network, which can be much faster than waiting for the path to time out.